reilabs/keccacheck/README.md

 # Keccacheck

-Keccacheck - a play on words keccak and sumcheck - is a GKR-style prover for Keccak hash functions.
-Our prover uses lots of rounds of sumcheck internally, hence the name.
+Keccacheck - a portmanteau of Keccak and sumcheck - is a GKR-style prover for Keccak hash functions.
+Our prover uses many rounds of sumcheck internally, hence the name.

 The high level idea is to represent a single Keccak-F as layered polynomials.
 Multiple instances of Keccak-F can be proven together, increasing the number of variables on each layer by only $log_2(instances)$ - making the verifier very efficient for lots of Keccaks at once.